Malaysian Living Abroad Passport Renewal

 We went to the counter 1 and gave my passport and identification card to the officer.
 She attached a number to it before giving it back to me.

-There were eighteen counters in total including the passport collection.
-However, during that time, only two were in use for the renewal process.
-I sat there for eight minutes before they finally called my number and had my picture taken.
 I didn’t have to put the blazer on since I was wearing black.
 The officer also asked about my marital status before updating it in the system.
-I was back in my seat just after spending six minutes at the counter, and wait for the call to make a payment.
+I was back in my seat just after spending six minutes at the counter.
+After that, I just waited for the call to make a payment.

 Twenty minutes later, they called my number, and I went to the counter 6 and paid the amount of RM200.
 It was for five years, and they no longer offer two years passport.
-For me, I would much prefer it if they have ten years though.
+For me, I would much prefer it if they had ten years though.
 The officer told me that it would be ready in an hour.
 However, twenty minutes later, they called my number!

 So, if you are in a situation like me, just make sure to come early.
 Try to be the first customer and then you can expect your passport to be ready in less than an hour.
 In my case, it was completed in just 48 minutes starting from the moment I took the number.